petermijkje/Tone_example/README.md

 simple set up!

 all you have to do is git clone, then open up the HTML file on to a browser.
 I have only tested it on Chrome.
+To hear the notes, click on the speaker.